DavisWeaver/weaver_website/content/authors/admin/_index.md

   url: https://case.edu/medicine/

 # Short bio (displayed in user profile at end of posts)
 bio: I am an MD-PhD candidate in computational biology at Case Western Reserve University School of Medicine.
-Much of my current work is focused on developing bioinformatic pipelines to expand and guide personalized therapies in oncology.
-I really love developing software - and have begun re-structuring much of my PhD work as formal software packages so that it can be more easily re-produced, extended, and understood.
-My current clinical interest is in Oncology.
-Long-term, I hope to combine my interest in caring for patients suffering from cancer with my passion for discovery as a physician-scientist.
+All positions featured on this website represent the official stance of all affiliate institutions (jk they are my own).

 # Interests to show in About widget
 interests: